ABOUT OUR PRIVACY NOTICE AND COOKIES POLICY

 Right to access personal information

 You have the right to request a record or description of the personal information that we hold about you.
 This includes the right to request us to confirm, free of charge, whether or not we hold any personal information about you; as well as information about the categories of third parties who have, or have had, access to your personal information.
-To make this request as an individual or an authorised third party, visit our Subject Access Rights page of this Privacy Portal which gives details on how to do this.
-Alternatively, you can contact our Customer Services team.
+To make this request as an individual or an authorised third party, please visit our PAIA Manual available on our product pages (websites) here.

 Right to correct personal information